As we continue to celebrate Women’s History Month, CLEO TV is recognizing change-makers!

 Her message to Black women:

-We love a trailblazer!
-Check out Rep. Pressley’s story, and let us know some of your favorite Black women change-makers!
+We love a dedicated public servant!
+Check out Rep. Beatty’s story, and let us know some of your favorite Black women change-makers!